 This impact topic refers to the ability of the NPS staff to protect and preserve Jefferson National Expansion Memorial resources, and to provide opportunities for effective and enjoyable visitor experiences.
 It also addresses the effectiveness and efficiency with which the NPS staff are able to perform such tasks.
 Information about the NPS operations was compiled from various sources, including the Memorial's managers and other staff.
 Information gathered includes Memorial staffing, maintenance, and expense records, business plans, annual reports, volunteer records, and other documents.
-Operational considerations include the needs of the Ranger Activities, Museum Services and Interpretive, Maintenance, and Administrative Divisions, as well as the Volunteers in the Park and current partnerships/associations.
+Operational considerations include the needs of the Ranger Activities, Division of Museum Services and Interpretation, Maintenance, and Administrative Divisions, as well as the Volunteers in the Park and current partnerships/associations.
+Within this analysis, it is assumed that the expansion of existing facilities or the construction of new facilities would not occur if funding could not be obtained for necessary increases in staff.